christopherobin/mage/lib/modules/bot/README.md

 ## Testing client
 [back to top](#how-to-write-a-bot)

-This can be done in few ways, however I will list the 2 easiest methods here.
+This can be done in few ways, however two easy methods are listed below.
 Firstly as we are using complete frontend code for our clients we can easily just open up the bot page in a browser and it should begin running.
 Or we can use the phantomJS loader and use phantomJS to run our client for us.
 The advantage